chainq/pmclient/README.md

 Because I ported the recent Free Pascal to Amiga, and I wanted to use it for something.
 Also it made things incredibly portable.
-The code committed here compiles and works w/o modifications and huge external dependencies a dozen different systems at least, w/o the need to write any platform dependent code (except the console coloring code diffs), just using Free Pascal's bundled packages.
+The code committed here compiles and works w/o modifications and huge external dependencies on a dozen different systems at least, w/o any platform dependent code (except the console coloring differences), just using Free Pascal's bundled packages.

 ### Really?
 Yes.